-Storing data at Rest in a data integration tool is critical for both data security and compliance to the industry standards.
+Storing data at Rest in a data integration tool is critical for both data security and compliance with industry standards.
 This gets more significant if the data is stored at LAN.
 Therefore, it is imperative to encrypt the data at rest to save it from misuse or theft.